Let’s talk about the LEOBOG Reaper switches!

 Microphone Usage:

-In the past, I regularly had complaints on Discord about my mic picking up keyboard sounds when I was using these switches, but I didn’t get any complaints at all during the play sessions where I was testing out the switches.
+In the past, I regularly had complaints on Discord about my mic picking up keyboard sounds when I was typing, but I didn’t get any complaints at all during the play sessions where I was testing out these switches.

 I even told my teammates to specifically listen for my typing as I mashed on the keyboard for them.
 They said they couldn’t hear anything.